Determine which course type to choose

 Full Access

 Open access courses are for the "work at your own pace" courses.
 As soon as a student enrolls in an open access course, they'll be able to see all the content in that course.
-If you want your students to be able to access all of your course content as soon as they sign up, you would choose the "open access" option.
+If you want your students to be able to access all of your course content as soon as they sign up, you would choose the Full Access option.

 Calendar-Based Release Dates